Barcodes for Retail Products for use in SA & internationally.

 Using your barcode:

 Once you receive your barcode with the images as attached files, you can choose whichever file format you like best and include it in your product packaging.
-This way, when your product goes to print, the barcode will be ready for use.
-Note – if you are changing the size at this stage, you should not reduce the overall size to below 30X20mm if it can be avoided.
+This way, the barcode will be ready for use when your product goes to print.
+Note, if you are changing the size at this stage, you should not reduce the overall size to below 30X20mm if it can be avoided.
 See our barcode specifications page for more details.

 No product information is required from you.
 You can assign the barcodes to your products however you want.
-Retailers will receive your product and scan the barcode and information into their system the first time so that when it is scanned from that point onwards, the product information will appear.
+Retailers will receive your product and scan the barcode and information into their system the first time so that the product information will appear when scanned from that point onwards.

 Here are some common questions: